The Crassula muscosa [pronounced KRASS-oo-la muss-KOH-suh], the watch chain succulent plant, is native to South Africa

-Plant Crassula muscosa plants in well-drained soil and grow plants in partial or full sunlight.
+Plant Crassula muscosa plants in well-draining soil and grow plants in partial or full sunlight.
 When choosing a pot, make sure that it’s not too large.

 An ideal option is a 4″ inch clay pot.
 Use a cactus mix or a mixture of half potting soil and half perlite or pumice with good drainage to allow excess water to drain.

 If you’re going to relocate your zipper plant, relocate during the warmer seasons.
 Make sure the soil is dry while repotting the plant.

 Remove any old soil by shaking off the roots before planting them in a new pot.
 Discard any dry or damaged roots.

 Grooming and Maintenance Crassula Muscosa